nllz/IRTF-HRPC/draft-methodology.md

 Distortion of records
 -----
 The most common mechanism by which the DNS system is abused to limit freedom of expression is through manipulation of protocol messages by the network.
 One form occurs at an organizational level, where client computers are instructed to use a local DNS resolver controlled by the organization.
 The DNS resolver will then selectively distort responses rather than request the authoritative lookup from the upstream system.
 The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted.

 At the national level, there are additional considerations.
 The most notable is the interactions between DNS distortion and internet routing.
 A study on collateral damage showed that the restrictions imposed by China on DNS responses in its network also affected the availability of sites to users in Germany, since some fraction of requests would transit through the Chinese network, even though none of the participants were located there.

 A notable instance of distortion has occurred in Greece [3], where a study found evidence of both of deep packet inspection to distort DNS replies, and overblocking of content, where ISPs prevented clients from resolving the names of domains which they were not instructed to do through the governmental order prompting the blocking systems there.

 At a protocol level, the effectiveness of these attacks is made possible by a lack of authentication in the DNS protocol.
 The DNSSEC protocol is not widely in use, but provides an extension allowing the client to know that a response is ‘Authoritative’ - that it has been generated by the server which has technical ownership of the name requested.
 Even still, there are a range of downgrade attacks, where a client may continue to follow the resolution of an injected message without such a signature, since it may not know that it should expect the response to be signed.
-Selective distortion of records has also been made possible by the predictable structure of DNS messages, which make it computationally easy for a network device to watch all passing messages even at high speeds, and the lack of encryption, which allows the network to distort only an objectionable subset of protocol messages .
+Selective distortion of records has also been made possible by the predictable structure of DNS messages, which make it computationally easy for a network device to watch all passing messages even at high speeds, and the lack of encryption, which allows the network to distort only an objectionable subset of protocol messages.

 Documentation of this form of harm:
 [1] http://conferences.sigcomm.org/sigcomm/2012/paper/ccr-paper266.pdf